 Radiology – or X-rays – help our veterinarians evaluate muscular-skeletal, cardiovascular gastrointestinal, dental, reproductive and urinary systems.

-Our in-house laboratory facilities provide for serum chemistry, hematology, serology parasite testing.
+Our in-house laboratory facilities provide for serum chemistry, hematology, intestinal parasite, and urine testing.
 We also utilize commercial veterinary laboratories for specialized diagnostics and consultations.

 A microchip is a small electronic chip about the size of a grain of rice placed under your pet’s skin.
 It is injected easily with a needle similar to a vaccination needle.
 Each microchip is identifiable by an individualized number registered in a pet tracking database service.